TelemetryDeck/docs/integrations/revenuecat.md

 {% notewarning "You need to keep user identifiers in sync" %}

-Whenever you update your TelemetryDeck user identifier, you'll also need to update the user identifier in RevenueCat's `telemetrydeck_user_id` user attribute.
+Whenever you update your TelemetryDeck user identifier, you'll also need to update the user identifier in RevenueCat's `$telemetryDeckUserId` user attribute.

 {% endnotewarning %}